CCSI-Toolset/FOQUS/docs/source/chapt_sdoe/basics-uniform.rst

    SDOE Created Designs

 13.
 To see details of the design, the **View** button at the right hand side of each design row can be selected to show a table of the design, as well as a pairwise scatterplot of any subset of the input columns for the chosen design.
 The table and plot of the design are similar in characteristics to their counterparts described above for the candidate set.
+Candidate points and previous data are still shown in gray and pink, respectively, while the newly selected design points are shown in blue.

 .. figure:: figs/8_view_design.png
    :alt: SDOE second window